Different Types of Filters & Their Applications

 -3db gain is considered for the 1st order filter.
 2nd order filter has -6db gain, which decreases with the order of the filter.

-- Related Post: Types of Rectifiers and Their Operation
+- Related Post: Types of Active Low Pass Filters

 The passband & stopband are distinguished from each other by the cutoff frequency or corner frequency.
 The output signal’s voltage at the cutoff frequency is 70.7% of the input signal’s voltage.
 It is also known as “-3db frequency” because -3db represents half power.
 And it is the frequency where the power of the output signal becomes half the power of the input signal.

 In a band pass or band reject filter, there are two cutoff frequencies.

 The lower frequency at which the gain of the filter is half or -3db.
 It is denoted by f1.
 Bandpass filter allows frequency after this point, whereas the band stop filter blocks it.

 The upper frequency at which the output power is reduced by ½ of the input power.
 It is denoted by f2.
 Bandpass filter does not allow frequency after this point, whereas the band stop filter allows it.